Activities, Lesson Plans, and More

 Children of the Atomic Bomb Curriculum Lesson Plans

-Collection of lesson plans developed by multicultural curriculum consultant Esther Taira
+A collection of lesson plans developed by multicultural curriculum consultant Esther Taira for the University of California, Los Angeles Children of the Atomic Bomb project.
+Designed for grades 10-12.

 Atomic Bomb-Truman Press Release-Student Activity

-This activity from the Harry S. Truman Library and Museum has students read and analyze the press release issues by Truman announcing the dropping of the atomic bomb on Hiroshima.
+This activity from the Harry S. Truman Library and Museum has students read and analyze the press release issues by Truman announcing the dropping of the atomic bomb on Hiroshima and then evaluate the decisions made.
+Designed for grades 9-12.

 The Einstein-Szilard Letter 1939

-Albert Einstein wrote a letter to President Roosevelt on August 2, 1939.
+Albert Einstein wrote a letter to President Roosevelt on August 2, 1939, encouraging the US to research nuclear weapons.
 The letter culminated in the bombings at Hiroshima and Nagasaki.

 On My Participation In The Atom Bomb Project